zirinisp/SlackKit/README.md

 ```

 ### Usage
-For local development of things like OAuth, slash commands, and message buttons that require connecting over `https`, you may want to use a tool like [ngrok](https://ngrok.com) or [localtunnel](http://localtunnel.me).

 #### OAuth
 Slack has [many different oauth scopes](https://api.slack.com/docs/oauth-scopes) that can be combined in different ways.
 If your application does not request the proper OAuth scopes, your API calls will fail.